d2l-ai/d2l-en/chapter_linear-networks/linear-regression.md

 f'{time.time() - t:.5f} sec'
 ```

-You probably noticed that the second method
+The second method
 is dramatically faster than the first.
 Vectorizing code often yields order-of-magnitude speedups.
 Moreover, we push more of the mathematics to the library
 and need not write as many calculations ourselves,
-reducing the potential for errors.
+reducing the potential for errors and increasing portability of the code.

 ## The Normal Distribution and Squared Loss
 :label:`subsec_normal_distribution_and_squared_loss`